 Signed: Mr./Ms. Click here to enter text (Responsible Investigator).

-Signed: Mr./Ms. Click here to enter text (Head of the Department/Center).
+Signed: Mr./Ms. Click here to enter text (Head of the School/Research Center).

 This application form must be submitted by the Principal Investigator to the email address: estructuras.investigacion@upm.es

-The personal data collected here will be processed by the Universidad Politécnica de Madrid for administrative, financial, and academic management purposes, and will not be disclosed except in cases provided for by law.
-The body responsible for the processing of personal data is the Secretaria General to whom data subjects may exercise their rights of access, cancellation, and objection by written request (C/ Ramiro de Maeztu nº7, 28040 Madrid) or by email (proteccion.datos@upm.es).
+BASIC INFORMATION ON DATA PROTECTION: You are informed that the Polytechnic University of Madrid will process your personal data, as the data controller, for the purpose associated with the management of your request for an email account during your stay at this university.
+You can request, under the conditions and with the requirements established in the General Data Protection Regulation, as well as in Organic Law 3/2018, of 5 December, on the Protection of Personal Data and guarantee of digital rights, the exercise of your rights (access, rectification, deletion, opposition, among others), having more information on this data processing below.

 ADDITIONAL INFORMATION ON DATA PROTECTION